 On these charts, you'll be able to see by email type what the open rates and click-through rates are for each email type.
 By hovering over each bar you'll see the actual number of unique opens/clicks respective to the charts below for each email type.

-URL Unique Clicks Details
+What does the URL Unique Clicks Details table display?

 In the table below is displayed the unique click count for each URL title present within the emails.
 URL titles are not always specific to a single email as they may be used within multiple emails to identify the same link.
 What you're seeing below gives you some idea of which links within your emails produce the most engagement or interaction.